top of page

 How to care for your blooms

-Change the water every couple of days & recut the stems.
+5. Refresh water and trim stems – Change the water every couple of days and recut the stems to prolong freshness.

 Winter

-For the final season of the year, from November through to February we are gearing up for Christmas wreaths and arrangements using different foliage, late chrysanthemums and dried flowers like statice, hydrangeas and colourful strawflowers.
-Planting tulips for the following Spring.
+For the final season of the year, from November through February, we focus on festive Christmas wreaths and seasonal arrangements.
+Using a mix of evergreens, late chrysanthemums, and dried flowers such as statice, hydrangeas, and vibrant strawflowers, we create beautiful, seasonal décor for the holidays.

 winter-flowers.jpg